serverpod/serverpod_docs/docs/05-concepts/05-database/03-relations/03-many-to-many.md

   enrollments: List<Enrollment>?, relation(name=student_enrollments)
 ```

+Note that the `name` argument is different, `course_enrollments` and `student_enrollments`, for the many tables.
+This is because each row in the junction table holds a relation to both many tables, `Course` and `Student`.

-### Enrollment Table
+### Junction Table

 The `Enrollment` table acts as the bridge between `Course` and `Student`.
 It contains foreign keys from both tables, representing the many-to-many relationship.
-The unique index on the combination of `studentId` and `courseId` ensures that a student can only be enrolled in a particular course once.

 ```yaml
 # enrollment.yaml